-- 1. A minor conservatorship is used to manage assets on behalf of a child until they reach age 18.
-A conservator may be appointed in relation to the estate and affairs of a minor if the court determines the minor: - a.
-Owns money or property requiring management or protection which cannot otherwise be provided. - b.
-Has or may have business affairs which may be jeopardized, or prevented by, minority; or - c.
+- i.
+A minor conservatorship is used to manage assets on behalf of a child until they reach age 18.
+A conservator may be appointed in relation to the estate and affairs of a minor if the court determines the minor: - 1.
+Owns money or property requiring management or protection which cannot otherwise be provided. - 2.
+Has or may have business affairs which may be jeopardized, or prevented by, minority; or - 3.
 Funds are needed for the minor's support and education and that protection is necessary or desirable to obtain or provide money.

-C. Attorney\Guardian Ad Litem for Minor
+d.
+Lawyer-Guardian Ad Litem for Minor

-- 1. The court may appoint an attorney to represent the minor if at any time in the proceeding the court determines the interests of the minor are or may be inadequately represented.
+- i.
+The court may appoint an attorney to represent the minor if, at any time in the proceeding, the court determines the interests of the minor are or may be inadequately represented.
 The court is to consider the minor's choice if they are at least 14 years old.
-MCL 700.5406(1).
+MCL 700.5406(1). - 1.
 An attorney appointed by the court has the powers and duties of a Guardian Ad Litem.
-MCL 700.5406(1). - 2.
-Except where a petition for authority to settle a cause of action is filed, an attorney is rarely appointed for a minor in conservatorship proceedings. - D. Petition for Use of Funds
+MCL 700.5406(1). - ii.
+Except where a petition for authority to settle a cause of action is filed, an attorney is rarely appointed for a minor in conservatorship proceedings.

+e.
+Petition for Use of Funds

+- i.
 A conservator may seek a distribution of assets for the benefit of the ward.
 Distributions cannot be made without prior court approval.
-Request require a Petition and Order to Use Funds (Conservatorship), Form PC 673 to be filed.
-A Guardian Ad Litem is used to aid the court in determining the reasonableness of the request.

-Among the most frequent reasons:

-- 1) Tuition for private elementary\high school and\or a tutor. - 2) An automobile to secure employment. - 3) Personal computer. - 4) Braces. - 5) Funds to participate in foreign study program. - 6) Monthly allowance for support (typically approved for a period of one year) when non-parent has custody of child.

-7) Special requirements of the minor above normal support needs (i.e., wheelchair ramp for house, etc.).
+A Guardian Ad Litem is used to aid the court in determining the reasonableness of the request. - 1.
+SCAO Form Used: Petition and Order to Use Funds (PC 673) - ii.
+Among the most frequent reasons: - 1.
+Tuition for private school or tutor. - 2.
+An automobile to secure employment. - 3.
+Personal computer. - 4.
+Braces. - 5.
+Funds to participate in foreign study program. - 6.
+Monthly allowance for support (typically approved for a period of one year) when non-parent has custody of child. - 7.
+Special requirements of the minor above normal support needs (i.e., wheelchair ramp for house, etc.).

-E. Petition for Allowance
+f.
+Petition for Allowance

-A conservator may also file a petition for allowance to increase compensation for the ward, the guardian, an aide or other care provider.
-A Petition and Order to Use Funds (Conservatorship), Form PC 673, is required.
-When reviewing a petition for allowance a Guardian Ad Litem should consider the following:
+- i.
+A conservator may also file a petition for allowance to increase compensation for the ward, the guardian, an aide, or other care provider. - 1.
+SCAO Form Used: Petition and Order to Use Funds (PC 673) - ii.
+When reviewing a petition for allowance a Guardian Ad Litem should consider the following: - 1.
+Size of conservatorship vs. amount of fund request.

-- 1. Size of conservatorship vs. amount of fund request The greater the total value of the estate, the more the conservatorship would be able to make the distribution without unduly diminishing the funds to be given to the ward at age 18. - 2.
-Degree of benefit to ward Is the request for the ward, or a disguised effort to access the minor's funds for the benefit of the entire family? i.e.: Who would use the car requested for the 14-year-old minor; would a personal computer be used primarily by the parent(s) or is it for the ward's use with school assignments. - 3.
+- a.
+The greater the total value of the estate, the more the conservatorship would be able to make the distribution without unduly diminishing the funds to be given to the ward at age 18. - 2.
+Degree of benefit to ward. - a.
+Is the request for the ward, or a disguised effort to access the minor's funds for the benefit of the entire family? i.e.: Who would use the car requested for the 14-year-old minor; would a personal computer be used primarily by the parent(s) or is it for the ward's use with school assignments. - 3.
 For most minor conservatorships, the parent(s) of the ward are serving as fiduciary.
 Often it is difficult for them to understand that conservatorship funds cannot be used for the general good of the family, or for items the parent(s) is responsible for providing (i.e., food, housing, etc.). - 4.
 Does the request pass the "smell test"?
-Does common sense suggest any misgivings\concerns\observations?
+Does common sense suggest any misgivings, concerns, or observations?
 If so, the concerns should be included in the Guardian Ad Litem report.

-F. Petition to Allow Account
+g.
+Petition to Allow Account